dotnet/docs/docs/fsharp/style-guide/component-design-guidelines.md

 * Do not use exceptions for normal flow of control.
 Although this technique is often used in languages such as OCaml, it is bug-prone and can be inefficient on .NET.
 Instead, consider returning a `None` option value to indicate a failure that is a common or expected occurrence.

-* Document all exceptions thrown by your components when a function is used incorrectly.
+* Document exceptions thrown by your components when a function is used incorrectly.

 * Where possible, employ existing exceptions from the System namespaces.
+Avoid <xref:System.ApplicationExceptoin>, though.

 * Do not throw <xref:System.Exception> when it will escape to user code.
 This includes avoiding the use of `failwith`, `failwithf`, which are handy functions for use in scripting and for code under development, but should be removed from F# library code in favor of throwing a more specific exception type.